Jhont3/records-app-react-ts/README.md

-# records-app-react-ts
+## Reminder Notes App
-This is my repository to practics ReactTS with Redux
+This is my repository to practice ReactTS with Redux